davemlz/eemont/docs/_build/html/_sources/.ipynb_checkpoints/index-checkpoint.rst.txt

        .scale() # Extended (pre-processing)
        .index(['NDVI','NDWI','BAIS2'])) # Extended (processing)

-And just like that, the collection was pre-processed and processed!
+And just like that, the collection was pre-processed, processed and ready to be analyzed!

 Installation
 ------------